core-wg/href/draft-ietf-core-href.md

 registration happens to be for something different from what the expert had in mind at the time for the CRI Scheme Numbers registration.
-Also note that the initial registrations in {{tab-numbers}} in
+Also note that the initial registrations in {{sec-numbers}} already include such registrations for the text strings
-{{sec-numbers}} already include such registrations for the text strings "mqtt" and "mqtts".)
+"mqtt" and "mqtts".)

 A registration in the CRI Scheme Numbers registry does not imply that